PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 ### Get your fairshare value

 Your fairshare value plays a key role in determining your job priority.
-The more jobs you or members of your group run in a given period of time the lower your fairshare value.
-The maximum value is 1.
+The more jobs you or members of your Unix group run over the last 30 days, the lower your fairshare value.
+Fairshare vaires between 0 and 1 with 1 corresponding to the largest job priority.

 ```bash
 alias fair='echo "Fairshare: " && sshare | cut -c 84- | sort -g | uniq | tail -1'